Helena-Yuhan-Liu/LearningRuleSimilarities/README.md

    `python3 multisys_pipeline/main_train_model.py --learning_mode=1 --random_seed=2`

-Step 3 - Run Analysis:
+**Step 3** - Run Analysis:
    Execute `python3 multisys_pipeline/main_analyze_models.py`.
-   Modify the block of code below line 72 to specify which models to include in the analysis.
+   Modify the block of code below `line 72` to specify which models to include in the analysis.

 ## Credits

-YHL and CJC both contributed to the code development.
+Helena Liu and Chris Cueva both contributed to the code development.
 We thank Nathan Cloos and Katheryn Zhou for their preprocessing code for the Mante 2013 dataset, which builds on Valerio Mante’s original scripts.
 We are also grateful to Mante, Hatsopoulos, and Churchland for sharing their neural datasets.

 ## Reference